Transport-for-the-North/.github/CONTRIBUTING.md

 See the CAF template's [pyproject.toml](https://github.com/Transport-for-the-North/cookiecutter-caf/blob/main/%7B%7B%20cookiecutter.project_slug%20%7D%7D/pyproject.toml) to see how these tools have been set up in order to meet TfN's coding standards.

+## Releases

+The CAF codebases follow [Semantic Versioning](https://semver.org/); the convention for most software products.
+In summary, this means the version numbers should be read in the following way.

+Given a version number MAJOR.MINOR.PATCH (e.g. 1.2.3), increment the:

+- MAJOR version when you make incompatible API changes,
+- MINOR version when you add functionality in a backwards compatible manner, and
+- PATCH version when you make backwards compatible bug fixes.

+> [!NOTE]
+> The main branch of a CAF repository contains a work in progress, and  may **not**
+> contain a stable version of the codebase.
+We aim to keep the main branch stable, but for the
+> most stable versions, please see the releases page on GitHub.